CavernCrawlers/CavernCrawlers.github.io/Spells.md

 ### Components
 Spells will often require **Gestures**, **Incantations** or both to cast.
 If any one element is missing or restricted, the spell cannot be cast and any [Invocation Roll](MagicalArts.md#the%20invocation%20roll) will automatically fail.
-- **Gestures** require at least one free hand (though it may be holding your Magical Focus or Rune).
+- **Gestures** require at least one free hand (though it may be holding your Magical Focus or Sigil).
 - **Incantations** require the caster be able to speak freely and not be in a zone of total silence.

 ## Upcasting